Shekharp-45/Multiverse-Market/README.md

-Here's a `README.md` file template for your **Multiverse Market** MERN (MongoDB, Express, React, Node.js) application.
-You can customize it based on your application's specific features and requirements.

----

 # 📦 Multiverse Market

 **Multiverse Market** is a full-stack e-commerce web application built with the MERN stack.
 It allows users to browse, search, and purchase products seamlessly, with secure payment processing and a user-friendly interface.

----

 ## 🛠️ Tech Stack